What is a Divestiture?

 Companies divest in order to efficiently manage their asset portfolio.
 There are multiple options to go about the process and effectively execute the disposition.

-- Equity carve-out – a corporate approach wherein the company sells a portion of its wholly owned subsidiary through initial public offerings or IPOs and still retains full management and control.
+A corporate approach wherein the company sells a portion of its wholly-owned subsidiary through initial public offerings or IPOs and still retains full management and control.

 Relation to mergers and acquisitions (M&A)